wind-m05/wind-m05.github.io/_posts/2022-11-14-Nonlinear-dynamics-Analysis-Immune-system.md

 - $a_7$ is the natural natural death rate of resting cells.

 # Fixed points and biological feasibility
-The fixed points can be determined by solving the equations of the states, because the fixed points in a system are the solutions of the set given in \autoref{eq:OGmodel} when there is no time dependency.
+The fixed points can be determined by solving the equations of the states, because the fixed points in a system are the solutions of the set given in [modelref]() when there is no time dependency.
 Firstly, the rate of change of density of the hunting cells ($\dot{H}=0$) is solved.

 $$
 \begin{aligned}